 We are expanding production capacity in anticipation of the continued improvement of the operating environment.
-We incurred significant capital expenditures in fiscal years 2015 and 2014, and we expect to incur significant capital expenditures through fiscal year 2017 and beyond on facility upgrades and expansions, equipment to ensure regulatory compliance and the implementation of new fiber cement technologies.
+We have incurred significant capital expenditures in the past and we expect to incur significant capital expenditures again in future periods on facility upgrades and expansions, equipment to ensure regulatory compliance and the implementation of new fiber cement technologies.